mariakang/AP-Assignment-2-AdaShip/README.md

 #### 2.1.5.
 Code reuse

+Copying large sections of code should be avoided wherever possible by extracting them into reusable functions.
+Apart from taking up less space and making the code easier to read, this makes it much easier to maintain the code by ensuring that future changes only need to be made in one place instead of many.
+It also makes it easier for any new features wishing to use it.

 ### 2.2.
 Object-orientated Design

 Using an object-orientated approach to design, the project was modelled as a collection of individual elements, each of which would be written as a class.
 Each class consists of members; attribute members or fields containing data, and function members or methods responsible for providing a specific area of functionality.